Image-Science-Lab-cmu/UPC_ICCP21_Code/README.md

 deblurReal.m
 ```

 **Simulation**: We implement simulated experiments by MATLAB.
 The script compares eight different display layouts under five different SNRs.
 The performance is measured by PSNR and SSIM between ground-truth image and recovered sharp image on this UDC [dataset](https://yzhouas.github.io/projects/UDC/udc.html).
+You can also download the images we used from [here](https://drive.google.com/file/d/1BuRzeFdPueT7rGIMLCswftx-UjNMvCWr/view?usp=sharing)
 ```
 simulate.m
 ```